 Our school safeguarding arrangements will apply to all activities provided by the school under the direct supervision of school staff.
-Where activities are provided by another body, the governing body will seek assurance that the provider has appropriate safeguarding/child protection policies in place and ensure arrangements are in place to liaise with the school where appropriate.
-This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll/attend the school.
+Where activities are provided by another body, the governing body/trustees/proprietor will seek assurance that the provider has appropriate safeguarding/child protection policies and procedures in place, as outlined in the Keeping children safe in out-of-school settings guidance.
+This includes arrangements to liaise with the school where appropriate.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll/attend the college.
 Safeguarding requirements are included in all lease/hire agreements.